Mikiko Ponczeck: Career

 At the end of the year, she was featured in an episode of Aufgezeichnet.tv, reviewing manga and graphic novels for the first time, and is now working as a presenter and reviewer on a regular basis for their online channel.

 In July 2012, her profile on deviantArt reached one million pageviews.

 Grimms Manga Sonderband won the AnimaniA Award for Best National Manga in the same month, while her debut Lost And Found came in second.

 Starting in February 2013, she hosted an online livestream show called J-MAG, which airs biweekly on MyVideo, a German video portal similar to YouTube.
 The show revolves around Anime, Manga, Japanese culture and popculture.

 In 2015 she worked for Nintendo, providing cover artwork for the EU release of Fossil Fighters: Frontier and Teddy Together in 2016.

 2016 in may, she was invited to the German educational children's show Tigerenten Club along with popsinger Jamie-Lee Kriewitz for a guest appearance, soon after she won the prestigious German Max & Moritz Prize for her comic Crash'n'Burn.

-2018 Mikiko's short story 'Crimson' appeared in the anthology Traces of the Great War alongside Bryan Talbot, Mary Talbot, Ian Rankin, Dave McKean, Charlie Adlard, Juan Díaz Canales, Victoria Lomasko and more international artists.
+2018 Ponczeck's short story 'Crimson' appeared in the anthology Traces of the Great War alongside Bryan Talbot, Mary Talbot, Ian Rankin, Dave McKean, Charlie Adlard, Juan Díaz Canales, Victoria Lomasko and more international artists.
 This project was released in October in both the UK and France, for the centenary of the First World War to remember the impact it has had across cultures and borders to this day.

 In the same year she began working for Adobe on social media as a promoter and regularly appears on stage at comic shows such as MCM London and Leipzig book fair.